atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 `Query` and `Queryable` have been slightly reworked.
 For the API replying to a `Query` from a `Queryable` declared on a session:
+The `reply` now behaves similar to put and del improving ergonomics compared to before.
-The `reply` function has been split into 3 separate functions variants depending on the type of reply the user wants to send.
+The function has been split into 3 separate functions variants depending on the type of reply the user wants to send.
 `reply` , `reply_del`, `reply_err`

 We have added the ability to get the underlying `Handler` of a Queryable as well.